paulkarpenko/us-code-ui/uscode/title-25-indians/chapter-009-allotment-of-indian-lands.md

 ### Statutory Notes

 #### References in Text
 This act, referred to in text, is act Feb.
 8, 1887, ch.
 119, 24 Stat.
-388, as amended, and is popularly known as the Indian General Allotment Act.
+388, and is popularly known as the Indian General Allotment Act.
 For classification of this act to the Code, see Short Title note set out under [section 331 of this title](./chapter-009-allotment-of-indian-lands.md#section-331) and Tables.

 The words “provided in sections 348 and 349 of this title”, referred to in text, were in the original “as herein provided”.